HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough-improve.md

 `word_between=started` in the above screenshot) gets assigned a very high weight (1.567), which is a sign of overfitting.

-With the goal of improving the quality of the extractions, in the next two sections we first describe how to easily enrich the set of features using the [generic feature library](../gen_feats.html) included in Deepdive, and then describe how to mitigate overfitting by letting the system select a regularization parameter automatically.
+With the goal of improving the quality of the extractions, in the next section we first describe how to easily enrich the set of features using the [generic feature library](../gen_feats.html) included in Deepdive, and then describe how to mitigate overfitting by letting the system select a regularization parameter automatically.

-### <a name="feature-library" href="#"> </a> Use the Generic Feature Library
+## <a name="feature-library" href="#"> </a> Improvements using Generic Feature Library

 The set of features initially chosen for an application may often seem, before performing an error analysis, to be rich and expressive enough to allow the